NiryoRobotics/pyniryo/docs/source/vision/image_processing_overview.rst

             :alt: Barycenter + Angle

 .. note::
-    The drawn vector is normal to the contour's length because we want the robot to catch the object by the width rather than the length.
+    The drawn vector is normal to the contour's length because we want Ned to catch the object by the width rather than the length.
 Indeed, it leads to least cases where the gripper cannot open enough